Sushitsu/ansible-project/README.md

-# Projet Netmonitoring
+# Netmonitoring Project

 ## Description
-Ce projet vise à automatiser différentes tâches liées à la supervision réseau et à la gestion des serveurs au sein d'une infrastructure.
-En utilisant Ansible, nous automatisons l'installation et la configuration du service SNMP sur les machines Linux et Windows, ainsi que l'ajout de ces machines à la supervision via Centreon.
-De plus, nous gérons de manière automatisée la génération et l'affectation de mots de passe sur les systèmes Linux et Windows.
+This project aims to automate various tasks related to network monitoring and server management within an infrastructure.
+By using Ansible, we automate the installation and configuration of SNMP service on both Linux and Windows machines, as well as adding these machines to monitoring via Centreon.
+Additionally, we manage password generation and assignment on Linux and Windows systems in an automated manner.

-## Objectifs
+## Objectives
-- Automatiser l'installation et la configuration du service SNMP sur Linux et Windows.
+- Automate the installation and configuration of SNMP service on Linux and Windows.
-- Automatiser l'ajout des machines Linux et Windows à la supervision via Centreon.
+- Automate the addition of Linux and Windows machines to monitoring via Centreon.
-- Automatiser la gestion des mots de passe sur les systèmes Linux et Windows.
+- Automate password management on Linux and Windows systems.

-## Description des Playbooks
+## Playbooks Description

 1. **[Inventory.yml](https://github.com/Sushitsu/ansible-project/blob/master/Inventory/inventory.yml)**
-    - Crée un inventaire des machines à superviser.
+    - Creates an inventory of machines to monitor.

 2. **[add_snmp_linux.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/add_snmp_linux.yml)**
-    - Automatise l'installation et la configuration du service SNMP sur les machines Linux.
+    - Automates the installation and configuration of SNMP service on Linux machines.

 3. **[remove_snmp_linux.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/remove_snmp_linux.yml)**
-    - Automatise la suppression du service SNMP des machines Linux.
+    - Automates the removal of SNMP service from Linux machines.

 4. **[password_management_linux.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/password_management_linux.yml)**
-    - Génère et affecte de manière aléatoire un mot de passe sur les systèmes Linux.
+    - Generates and assigns passwords randomly on Linux systems.

 5. **[add_snmp_windows.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/add_snmp_windows.yml)**
-    - Automatise l'installation et la configuration du service SNMP sur les machines Windows.
+    - Automates the installation and configuration of SNMP service on Windows machines.

 6. **[remove_snmp_windows.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/remove_snmp_windows.yml)**
-    - Automatise la suppression du service SNMP des machines Windows.
+    - Automates the removal of SNMP service from Windows machines.

 7. **[password_management_windows.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/password_management_windows.yml)**
-    - Génère et affecte de manière aléatoire un mot de passe sur les systèmes Windows.
+    - Generates and assigns passwords randomly on Windows systems.

 8. **[add_hosts.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/add_hosts.yml)**
-    - Automatise l'ajout des hôtes à Centreon pour la supervision.
+    - Automates the addition of hosts to Centreon for monitoring.

 9. **[remove_hosts.yml](https://github.com/Sushitsu/ansible-project/tree/master/Playbooks/remove_hosts.yml)**
-    - Automatise la suppression des hôtes de Centreon.
+    - Automates the removal of hosts from Centreon.

 ## Commandes pour exécuter les Playbooks

-- Pour exécuter un playbook Ansible, utilisez la commande suivante :
+- To execute an Ansible playbook, use the following command:

   **ansible-playbook { inventory } { playbook }**

-Assurez-vous d'avoir correctement configuré votre environnement Ansible avec les fichiers d'inventaire appropriés et les informations de connexion aux machines cibles avant d'exécuter les playbooks.
+Make sure you have correctly configured your Ansible environment with appropriate inventory files and connection information to target machines before running the playbooks.